cruise-control/CarND-Capstone/README.md

 <img src="./doc/ssd_architecture.png" width="700">

 The basis of the traffic light classification is a Deep Neural Network [Single Shot MultiBox Detector (SSD)](http://www.cs.unc.edu/~wliu/papers/ssd.pdf) architecture.
 This  classifies the object and detects a bounding box for said object.
 For greater classification accuracy, we created two models, one trained on simulator images and one trained on images taken from a run around the course on Carla (extracted from a rosbag provided by Udacity).
 These images were extracted and labeled using the VIA tool (see below).
 A pre-trained model from [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) was re-trained with the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+The underlying [MobileNet](https://arxiv.org/abs/1704.04861) architecture trades accuracy for high efficiency and enables us to detect traffic light with high fps.

 Due to a lack of suitable Machine Learning acceleration hardware available among the development team, we chose to process a reduced number of video frames for the traffic light classification.
 The planner is crafted with this limitation in mind and the end result is a dependable traffic light detection mechanism that strikes a balance between accuracy and performance.